Peers Clough Packhorses

 Picture

-For riding, the vet has set a weight limit of 14stone / 90kgs on our ponies for the comfort and wellbeing of both horse and rider.
+For riding, the vet has set a strict weight limit of 14stone / 88kgs on our ponies for the comfort and wellbeing of both horse and rider.
 Please respect this limit so as not to compromise your own safety and that of our ponies.
+We reserve the right to weigh clients.

 Picture